Amyas Borton: England and the Western Front

 Two months prior to the outbreak of the First World War, Borton was seconded to the Military Wing of the Royal Flying Corps (RFC), serving as a pilot on No. 5 Squadron at RAF Netheravon.
-Following the start of the War in June, Borton flew with his squadron to France.
-It is recognized that while serving on the Western Front, Borton invented the slang term "archie" for anti-aircraft fire.
+Following the start of the war in June, Borton flew with his squadron to France.
+It is recognised that while serving on the Western Front, Borton invented the slang term "archie" for anti-aircraft fire.
 The usage came about because Borton was probably the first pilot to shout the words "Archibald, certainly not" (from a popular music-hall song written by George Robey) as he flew between the exploding German shells.
 Lieutenant Maurice Baring who was attached to RFC headquarters during the war, noted in his diary that the term was already popular among the pilots of 5 Squadron by 15 September 1914, and that there seemed to be only a single gun which gave them trouble.

 In November Borton was promoted to captain and made a flight commander and posted to a different squadron which resulted in his return to England to take up duties at Brooklands.
 Amyas was joined at Brooklands by his brother, who was an RFC observer at that time.
 In April 1915 Borton returned to France as a flight commander on No. 8 Squadron.
 On 7 June, while engaged in aerial combat, Borton received a bullet wound to the head and neck.
-Although the injury was severe, Borton and his observer Captain Anthony Marshall managed to bandage the wound.
+Although the injury was severe, he and his observer Captain Anthony Marshall managed to bandage the wound.
 Despite severe loss of blood, Borton kept control of his aircraft, completing the reconnaissance sortie and landing safely.
 He was later awarded the Distinguished Service Order for his actions.

 Borton's recovery was prolonged.
 In early July, he was still judged to be "not yet out of danger" and it was not until late October 1915 that he returned to duty, being promoted to major and made the officer commanding of No. 10 (Training) Squadron which was in England at that time.
 Just over two months later he was given a new squadron, being appointed officer commanding No. 27 Squadron on 27 December.
 Initially based at Hounslow Heath Aerodrome, Middlesex and later on the Western Front, Borton remained in command until the end of July 1916.
 During this time members of Borton's squadron flew missions delivering secret agents behind enemy lines.

 On 1 August 1916, Borton was recalled to England and promoted to lieutenant colonel.
 Back in England, he was appointed officer commanding of a new training wing at Felton near Bristol.